Sculpture Studio Practicum

-Practicum participants will receive regular mentorship and feedback from Studio Facilitators and staff in support of their professional development.
-Under the guidance of the Sculpture Facilitator, this practicum program will assist staff in the delivery of Visual + Digital Arts residency programs and events, learn maintenance and safe operation of the sculpture studio facilities, and provide assistance to artists-in-residence working in this area.
+Sculpture Studio Practicum participants will receive mentorship and feedback from the Sculpture Facilitator, and assist in the delivery of Visual Arts residency programs and events.
+Participants learn maintenance and safe operation of equipment, and provide assistance to the Sculpture Facilitator, in support of artists in residence utilizing the sculpture facilities.

 What does the program offer?